jpace/glark/README.md

   * `--verbose`:
     Display normally suppressed output, for debugging purposes.

+## FILES

+File arguments follow options and the expression to be matched.
+Files can be one or more of any of the following:

+  * `file`:
+    Name of files.

+  * `directory`:
+    Directories under which files are searched.
+See the `--directories` option for controlling whether to match all files *in* the given directory (the `list` value), or to match all files *under* the given directory, recursively.

+    Files within a directory are listed in sorted order.

+    Directories can also be of the form </usr/lib/...>, which means to recurse under the given directory.
+This can also be <...>, meaning to recurse under the current directory.

+    The form </usr/lib/...N>, where N is a number, restrains recursive searching to the given depth.
+A value of 0 means to search only the files in the given directory; a value of 1 means to search the files in the given directory and the immediate subdirectories.

+  * `-`:
+    Read from standard input.
+With no file arguments, this is the default.

+  * `path`:
+    This is a path, using the path separator for the current OS (':' for Linux, ';' for Windows).
+Each element of the path will be processed as a file or directory.

 ## EXPRESSIONS

 Regular expressions are expected to be in the Perl/Ruby format. `perldoc